Axarva/dotfiles-2.0/README.md

 <a id="keybinds"></a>
 ## Keybinds

 These are the basic keybinds.
-Read the `xmonad/xmonad.hs` for more keybinds like increasing gaps and restoring gaps.
+Read through the `xmonad/xmonad.hs` file for more keybinds like increasing gaps and restoring gaps.

 |        Keybind         |                 Function                 |
 | ---------------------- | ---------------------------------------- |